51Degrees/specifications/pipeline-specification/features/usage-sharing.md

 # Usage sharing

-Users of 51Degrees products have the option to send usage data to us.
+Users of the Pipeline API have the option to share data about their usage of the system.

-This process is very important to us, as well as to users, as it is used to help improve the accuracy of our products.
+This process is very important to engine providers and users as it is used to help improve the accuracy of products.

-For example, our Device Detection product relies on usage data from customers to give us a good view of what user-agents, client-hints, etc are active in the real world.
+For example, the 51Degrees Device Detection product relies on usage data from customers to give a good view of what user-agents, client-hints, etc are active in the real world.
 This is a constantly evolving picture, so good quality data is essential.

 Data is shared in XML format, with multiple process requests aggregated to produce each payload.